Home >> Travel Troubles >> This hotel just hit me with $500 in fake charges. Help!

 Michelle Couch-Friedman

 Michelle Couch-Friedman is the founder and CEO of Consumer Rescue.
 She is a consumer advocate, ombudsman columnist, mediator, writer, and licensed psychotherapist.
 Michelle is a public speaker, and her expert guidance has been cited in MarketWatch, Consumer Reports, Travel & Leisure, The Wall Street Journal, Newsweek, Popular Science, CNN, CNBC, Boston Globe, CBS News, National Geographic, Travel Weekly, Reader's Digest and more.
-You might even catch Michelle on TV reporting on a situation. :) Michelle is also the travel ombudsman columnist for The Points Guy and is the former executive director of the nonprofit Elliott Advocacy.
-During her six years in that position, she resolved thousands of cases for troubled travelers and other consumers.
-You can read hundreds of 5-star reviews Michelle earned during her service to the nonprofit since 2016 here on Great Nonprofits.
+You might even catch Michelle on TV reporting on a situation. :) Michelle is also the travel ombudsman columnist for The Points Guy, a contributing author at Fodor's Travel and is the former executive director of the nonprofit Elliott Advocacy.
+During her six years managing that organization, she resolved thousands of cases for troubled travelers and other consumers.
+You can read hundreds of 5-star reviews Michelle earned during her service to the nonprofit on Great Nonprofits.
 She is also a member of the Society of American Travel Writers.
 Today, she continues to spend as much time as possible fiercely defending consumers and traveling the world with her family.
 Contact her at Michelle Couch-Friedman or on Linkedin, Twitter or Facebook.